rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ## SGX Host Verification Service

-If SGX Host Verification Service API URL is specified in SGX Agent env file, then SGX Agent will push the platform enablement info and TCB status to SHVS at regular interval, else, Agent pushes the platform enablement info and TCB status to SHVS once and dies.
+If SGX Host Verification Service API URL is specified in SGX Agent env file, then SGX Agent will push the platform enablement info and TCB status to SHVS at regular interval, else, Agent pushes the platform enablement info and TCB status to SHVS periodically.
 The SGX enablement information consists of SGX discovery information (SGX supported, SGX enabled, FLC enabled and EPC memory size).

 ## SGX Agent

-The SGX Agent resides on physical servers and reports on platform SGX-related information to the SGX Host Verification Service (SHVS).
+The SGX Agent resides on physical servers and pushes SGX platform specific values to SGX Caching Service (SCS).

-The SGX Agent supports 2 modes: orchestrator (default) and registration-only.
-In the registration-only mode, the compute nodes SGX information does not get pushed to orchestrators like Kubernetes.
-In both modes, the SGX attestation flow is supported.
+If SGX Host Verification Service (SHVS) URL is specified in SGX Agent env file, SGX Agent would fetch the TCB status from SCS and updates SHVS with platform enablement info and TCB status periodically.

 ## Integration Hub